 Pulmonary edema causes shortness of breath and could lead to death.
 The severity of these symptoms depends on the amount of venom received and the susceptibility of the victim.
-According to clinical studies, however, prazosin, a drug for hypertension that is often given in the event of scorpion stings, reduces risk of mortality to 4%.
+According to clinical studies, however, prazosin, a drug for hypertension that is often given in the event of scorpion stings, reduces the risk of mortality to 4%.

 These deadly scorpions live mostly in India, in the eastern regions of Nepal and Pakistan, and in Sri Lanka, though sightings there have been rare.

-2. Deathstalker Scorpion (Leiurus quinquestriatus)
+2. Deathstalker Scorpion (Leiurus Quinquestriatus)